November 7, 2018

 Now that your manuscript is complete and you’ve gone as far as you feel comfortable in self-editing, it’s time to hire a professional.
-Believe it or not, there’s much more to editing than just looking something over.
 But what type of editor do you need?

 - Developmental (Content) Editor – This is a broad overview with the focus on the big picture.
 He/She will make sweeping observations rather than focus on specific details.
 Does the story flow logically or will it be necessary to move sections of a book around to ensure everything reads seamlessly?
 A Content Editor may also mention repeated mechanical issues or any other repeated problems, especially when working with a beginner.

 - Line Editor – He/She has the job of ensuring the writing has rhythm by preserving the author’s voice.
 The text should have flow for the reader in a way that makes sense.

 - Copy (or text) Editor – This editor focuses on mechanical issues.
 Things like consistency in spelling, tense, and events should remain consistent.
 (For example, once I had an author whose character suffered a broken foot.
 In another chapter the injury was inadvertently changed to sprained ankle.
 The author needed to remain consistent for the story to make sense).

 - Editor for Proofreading – Expertise in identifying misspellings, punctuation, & format errors define this type of editor.
 They find the final typos in your work and signal the final stage before your manuscript goes to print.